balena-io-experimental/balena-cam-uv4l/README.md

   - Click the `ENABLE PUBLIC DEVICE URL` button
   - Note down your device's public URL!
 - When your device finishes updating visit your device's IP or public URL to watch your stream!
-  - You can find your device's IP on the dashboard
+  - You can find your device's IP on the Resin dashboard.
+- Further explore [UV4L's configuration options](https://www.linux-projects.org/uv4l/tutorials/) and edit [the config file](config/uv4l.conf)
+  - Make sure to update your devices after every change you make!
+You can either:
+    - Commit your changes and do another `git push resin master`
+    - Learn more about the powerful [**resin-cli**](https://github.com/resin-io/resin-cli) and how you can iterate and deploy to your devices rapidly!

 ## Configure via [environment variables](https://docs.resin.io/management/env-vars/)
 Variable Name | Default | Description